worthington10TW/worthington10TW/_posts/2020-09-06-training-in-pseudo-situ.markdown

 Picking the right project and planning effectively before inception is key to making this work.
 The majority of the day the team will all be pairing, the responsibilities of the tech lead will be shared between the team, exposing all members to all team activities.

 Make sure that the trainers are not just aware, but happy to follow this flow.
 The majority of the team will need support in the form of 1-1 pairing.
-That may put some folks out of their comfort zone, use your best judgment, keeping the vision and goals in mind.
+That may put some folks out of their comfort zone, use your best judgement, keeping the vision and goals in mind.

 #### Trainees